angelifish12/CommLab/pet-website/README.md

 - Smaller selectors (img, p, h2, mark) handle typographic and emphasis details without touching layout.
 ## Reflection and Future Development
+Summarize your conclusions and critical reflections on your work.
+Consider how your project evolved from project proposal to its current version.
+In regards to the concept you set out to explore, which parts of the project work well and which ones are you less satisfied with.
+Reflect on feedback received from peer students, instructor and guest critics and constructive adjustments to the project based on the feedback.
+Also demonstrate what you would like to implement further and how you would continue to explore in future work any of the ideas your project engaged.

 ## Credits & References
 - [Youtube](https://youtu.be/qndys9v_Drg?si=KLnTzb27JxwrcSmP) & Google
 - help from Leon & LA & my wonderful peers